Keto Diets Explained – The Real Facts on Weight Loss & Health

 So now you may be asking, ‘what is a ketone?’.
 They are just a class of natural chemicals that are normally floating around in your blood and your cells.
 Usually, your body produces these chemicals in tiny amounts but you will make more of them if you don’t get enough carbohydrates in your diet.

 Is The 1:1 Diet a keto diet?

-The 1:1 Diet (even when previously known as The Cambridge Diet) has always shared some similarities with a keto diet - mainly that people on The 1:1 Diet often have raised ketone levels while on plan.
-Research suggests, however, that The 1:1 Diet is more effective than ketogenic diets.
+The 1:1 Diet (even when previously known as The Cambridge Diet) has always shared some similarities with a keto diet - mainly that people on The 1:1 Diet often have raised ketone levels while on Plan.
+Research suggests, however, that The 1:1 Diet is more effective than keto diets.

 What are the benefits of ketosis?

 Benefits of ketosis have been confirmed in large scientific reviews which show that, despite significant weight loss (which is known to increase appetite), people in ketosis have slightly reduced hunger - a huge advantage in supporting successful weight loss!